-What to Do If You’re Accused of Rape on a University Campus
+What to Do If You’re Accused of Rape on a University Campus in North Carolina

 Remaining Silent is the Best Thing You Can Do for Your Case

 It is possible for the prosecution to have significant evidence against you – even if you are innocent.
-This is usually the case when you have had consensual relations with the alleged victim, which they later characterized as non-consensual.
+This is usually the case when you had consensual relations with the alleged victim, which they later characterized as non-consensual.

 - Presenting text messages that suggest that you and the victim were in a consensual relationship

 - Cross-examining the victim or otherwise discrediting their testimony

 - Presenting testimony from people familiar with your relationship with the victim